HoldenMalinchock/feedback-management/README.md

 │   ├── feedback
-│       ├── Submit.vue //  This page displays our SubmitForm.vue and handles posting our feedback to the DB │       └── View.vue // This page displays our ViewFeedbackTable.vue and handles getting our feedback from the DB ├── server
+│       ├── Submit.vue //  This page displays our SubmitForm.vue and handles posting our feedback to the DB │       └── View.vue // This page displays our ViewFeedbackTable.vue and handles getting our feedback from the DB │   ├── index.vue // This is our home page which is rendered with SSR, other pages are just default ├── server
 │   ├── api
 │       ├── feedback.get.ts // This is our api route to get feedback